demonsters/raincheck/README.md

 ```

 The state will be passed in as the first argument.
 Everytime the state changed this will be called.

-If you only want to call this if the props used are changed, you can use the `map()` function, which works like the mapStateToProps function in the `connect()` function from `react-redux`:
+To narrow down the state, you can use the `map()` function, it does a shallow equal and prevent calls if they did not change (like `mapStateToProps` in the `connect()` from `react-redux`):

 ```javascript